davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.19 (2014.04.30) =
+* Updated image preview to recognize all variables.
+* Updated "wordpress_default" images template to match WP 3.8.
+* Clarified logging messages for IMAP/IMAP-SSL/POP3-SSL
+* Removed POSTTITLE from templates since we don't know the actual title at template time.
+* Verified WordPress 3.9 compatibility

 = 1.5.18 (2014.01.12) =
 * Reverted text encoding change in 1.5.17.

 = 1.5.17 (2013.12.19) =
 * Fixed date calculation in test screen.